kubevirt/kubevirtci/cluster-provision/README.md

 # OKD clusters in the container with libvirt

 * `okd-base` contains all needed packages to provision and run OKD cluster on top of the libvirt provider
-* `okd-4.1.0` okd-4.1.0 cluster provisioned with OpenShift installer on top of the libvirt provider
-* `okd-4.1.2` okd-4.1.2 cluster provisioned with OpenShift installer on top of the libvirt provider, this image contains custom libvirt image that includes fixes to deploy new nodes without need to apply any W/A
+* `okd-4.1` okd-4.1 cluster provisioned with OpenShift installer on top of the libvirt provider, this image contains custom libvirt image that includes fixes to deploy new nodes without need to apply any W/A

 ## Versions to use

 * `kubevirtci/okd-base`: `sha256:259e776998da3a503a30fdf935b29102443b24ca4ea095c9478c37e994e242bb`
-* `kubevirtci/okd-4.1.0`: `sha256:d190cee4bb30e231ceb9a7c9eb1ade10c036225e126cd0abf60e9706ebd696fd`
-* `kubevirtci/okd-4.1.2`: `sha256:88fba5c00ba973c8da712d14689f1d93c40fa6a8e8efdb4da501b572adbd3d6b`
+* `kubevirtci/okd-4.1`: `sha256:d452e8f910bd08b4aabe2a9b8fd82dc5984a3e95f7096b3ebd6c8ba836a5361d`

 ## Using gocli